DataDog/documentation/content/en/observability_pipelines/installation.md

 ## Prerequisites

-Before installing, make sure you have:
+Before installing, make sure you:

+1. Are using one of the supported Linux Archs: x86_64 or AMD64
-1. A valid [Datadog API key][5].
+2. Have a valid [Datadog API key][5].
-2. An Observability Pipelines Configuration ID.
+3. Have an Observability Pipelines Configuration ID.

 ## Installation